Sickboy78/MMM-Homematic/README.md

 HomeMatic is a registered trademark of [eQ-3 AG](https://www.eq-3.de/)

-Extension of this module with system variables by @spitzlbergerj
+Extension of this module with system variables, switches and more tested devices by @spitzlbergerj

 ## Howto get your datapoint IDs